AQUINAS CENTER BOARD OF DIRECTORS

 Martina Hyacinth is the operations coordinator who provides a welcoming presence and facility support at the center.
 She is a native of the Commonwealth of Dominica, which is located in the West Indies.
 She came to Philadelphia in 1999 by way of St. Thomas, U.S. Virgin Islands.
-Martina loves to garden, practice yoga at Studio Mandala, and help the parish with decorations and flowers in the church.
+Martina loves to garden and help the parish with decorations and flowers in the church.
 She attends Mass daily and likes to bring people together across cultures.

-Mara Imms is an Americorps VISTA volunteer serving through a partnership with Catholic Charities USA at the Aquinas Center.
+Mara Imms is an AmeriCorps*VISTA volunteer serving through a partnership with Catholic Charities USA at the Aquinas Center.
 She coordinates the Creative Action program, builds capacity with our ESOL program, and has assisted with both YEP and summer camp.
 Mara graduated in May 2017 from Colgate University with a degree in Spanish, although her interests extend to art and education as well.
 In her free time, Mara can be found drawing, reading, spending time outside, or hanging out with her family.